awslabs/aws-encryption-sdk-specification/changes/2024-TBD_cache-across-hierarchy-keyrings/change.md

 Whenever `x'` is needed,
-a new KMS Client is created that respects relationship `X`, which is then used to create KeyStore Identified as `X`, and the KeyStore is used to create a Hierarchical Keyring that uses the common Cache.
+a new KMS Client is created that respects relationship `X`, which is then used to create Key Store Identified as `X`, and the Key Store is used to create a Hierarchical Keyring that uses the common Cache.

 All entries in this common Cache from that hierarchal Keyring